Some Hearts (The Everly Brothers album)

 Some Hearts... is the Everly Brothers' final studio album.
-It was released November 4, 1988, but re-released in 1989.
+It was released on November 4, 1988, and rereleased in 1989.
 The album did not chart.

 "Don't Worry Baby", a cover of the Beach Boys hit, charted in Australia.
-It was later featured on the soundtrack to the 1995 film, Bye Bye Love (which itself takes its title from the Everly Brothers song of the same name).
+It is featured on the soundtrack to the 1995 film Bye Bye Love (which itself takes its title from the Everly Brothers song of the same name).